Dark Shadows Play

 Barnabas stood over Willie, claiming him, considering him.
 This night.
 Now.
 How would he use him while also pleasuring him; this delightful reservoir of human blood, so fine, his beloved?
 There was no finer question.

-He wanted to take Willie now, with no delay, dropping onto him with the mortal force to pin him barely breathing to the floor, opening him with his mouth, sating himself with several long pulls of the rich blood, then in his moment of pure fantasy, the beating of Willie's heart working harder, like slowly approaching drums reverberating in his ears, a life waning, stolen, and gone, in his fantasy pulling every quarter of blood from him, until he hung like a wilted flower in his hand.
+He wanted to take Willie now, with no delay, dropping onto him with the mortal force to pin him barely breathing to the floor, opening him with his mouth, sating himself with several long pulls of the rich blood, then in his moment of pure fantasy, the beating of Willie's heart working harder, like slowly approaching drums reverberating in his ears, a life waning, stolen, and gone, in his fantasy pulling every quarter of blood from him, until he hung like a wilted flower in his arms.
 Ah, he could have all of this, he could feel always this sure satisfaction so close, mere moments of actions beyond this, his reverie.
 He could think about it, but he would never do these things.
 He would not lose his Willie.

 Still standing.
 Considering.
 Now?
 Here?
 Quickly?